kevindew/openapi3_parser/json-schema-for-3.1.md

 Little things:
 - schema integer fields generally are required to be non-negative
 - quite common for arrays to be invalid if not unique (required, type)
+- probably want a quick way to get coverage of the methods on nodes

 JSON Schema specs: